-The major clients of this Output Group include the Minister for Infrastructure, Energy and Resources, the various levels of government, the mining and mineral processing industries, and the general public.
+The major clients of this Output Group include the Minister for Infrastructure, Energy and Resources, the various levels of government, infrastructure developers, the mining and mineral processing industries, and the general public.

 How this Output Group is delivered

-This Output Group is delivered by Departmental officers, in close liaison with industry bodies and other government departments.
+This Output Group is delivered by Departmental officers, in close liaison with industry bodies, local government and other government departments.